hashiprobr/nfp-expo/README.md

 ========

-**[Not-For-Production](https://github.com/hashiprobr/nfp) Expo template based on React Navigation, React Native Paper, and additional components and hooks.**
+**[Not-For-Production](https://github.com/hashiprobr/nfp) Expo template based on React Navigation, React Native Paper, and additional components, hooks, and tools.**

-If your project is a class assignment or a simple prototype, use this template to have React Navigation and React Native Paper support with minimum boilerplate, as well as components and hooks specifically designed for simplifying the usage of popular features.
+If your project is a class assignment or a simple prototype, use this template to have React Navigation and React Native Paper support with minimum boilerplate, as well as components, hooks, and tools specifically designed for simplifying the usage of popular features.
 The dependency versions were carefully chosen to avoid runtime errors and warnings.